How to Grow and Care for Smilax Asparagus Fern (Asparagus asparagoides) Indoors

 Temperature and Humidity

-Smilax Asparagus Fern has no need for high humidity.
+Smilax Asparagus Fern has no need for extra humidity, average room humidity of 50-55% is adequate for this plant.
 However, it benefits from occasional misting of the leaves especially when the temperatures are high.

 Fertilizer